kdt82/spark-arcanum-replit/GITHUB_PUSH_INSTRUCTIONS.md

 ## Troubleshooting Railway Deployment

 ### Environment Variable Issues
-If variables show "NOT SET" in logs:
+If variables show "NOT SET" in logs (like your current deployment):

-1. **Delete and re-add variables** in Railway dashboard
+1. **Add missing variables** in Railway dashboard → Variables tab
+2. **Required variables**: `SESSION_SECRET` and `OPENAI_API_KEY`
-2. **Force redeploy**: Railway → Deployments → "Redeploy"
+3. **Force redeploy**: Railway → Deployments → "Redeploy"
-3. **Check logs**: Look for "Railway Environment Variable Loader" output
+4. **Check logs**: Look for "Railway Environment Variable Loader" output showing all variables as "✅ Set"

+**Current Status**: Your app deployed successfully but authentication and AI features are disabled due to missing environment variables.

 ### Database Connection Issues
 If database fails to connect: